Creative Direction and Copywriting

 AgriTech Showcase: We collaborated with Chicago’s Museum of Science and Industry to showcase cutting-edge agricultural technologies like seeding drones and driverless tractors.

-Connected Cities: We used projection mapping over a 3D-printed topography to play our film about preventing future food deserts through smarter transportation, cleaner energy and digitally-enabled agriculture.
+Connected Cities: Projection mapping over a 3D-printed topography detailed how to prevent future food deserts through smarter transportation, cleaner energy and digitally-enabled agriculture.

-The Lab: A step inside our micro lab invited participants to explore the plethora of lab-created food sources being developed.
+The Lab: Participants could explore the plethora of lab-created food sources under development.

 The Future of Buying